jmannall/RoomAcoustiCpp/docs/spatialiser/airabsorption.md

 - `#!cpp const Real constant`: Precomputed constant for coefficient calculation.
 - `#!cpp std::atomic<Real> targetDistance`: Target distance for interpolation.
-- `#!cpp Real currentDistance`: Current distance (audio thread only).
+- `#!cpp Real currentDistance`: Current distance.

 ---

 ## Implementation Notes

-- Based on the method from Grimm et al. (2014), with a correction to the filter equation as noted in the comments.
+- Based on the method from Grimm et al. (2014), with a correction to the filter equation as noted in the code comments.
 - Uses a first-order IIR filter.
-- Uses atomics for thread safety between `SetTargetDistance` and `ProcessAudio`.
 - Distance changes are smoothed using linear interpolation for artifact-free transitions.

 ## Example Usage